pmitros/school-committee/README.md

 * **Bottom-up innovation.** Progress ought to come from students, parents, researchers, and teachers.
-See [my plan for empowering students, teachers, and parents](empowerment.md).
-* **Effective, transparent management.** While I've been impressed with most individuals in the district, the overall organizational dynamics connecting those individuals are broken.
-I'd like to streamline and fix many of the organizational processes to have the district function like a modern, transparent, easy-to-engage-with organization.
+See [my plan for empowering students, teachers, and parents](empowerment.md).  * **Effective, transparent management.** While I've been impressed with most individuals in the district, the overall organizational dynamics connecting those individuals are broken.
+I'd like to streamline and fix many of the organizational processes to have the district function like a modern, transparent, easy-to-engage-with, digitally-enabled organization.
 See [my plan for streamlining processes](streamline.md).
 * **Time in classrooms.** Strategic vision and guidance needs to be guided by concrete reality.
 I've spent time in CPSD classrooms,